girlguidinghertfordshire/ggherts/_events/2022-10-23-international-day.md

   display_name: The County Office
   first_name: null
   last_name: null
-lastmod: 2022-04-27T20:20:01.579Z
+lastmod: 2022-04-28T21:30:29.263Z
 ---
 Come and join us on Sunday 23 October 2022 (10am – 4pm) for an exciting day exploring the five WAGGGS regions and take part in activities including drumming, Bollywood dancing, chocolate, crafts and much more in St Albans.

 This event is open to Rainbows, Brownies, Guides, Rangers and Young Leaders from Hertfordshire.
-Please note that Rainbows, Brownies and Guides MUST been accompanied by a Leader (at the appropriate ratio).
+Please note that Rainbows, Brownies and Guides MUST be accompanied by a Leader (at the appropriate ratio).

 Cost: £25 per head by BACS with any profits going towards the Hertfordshire Guide Centre Improvement Fund.